uoftgasa/uoftgasa.github.io/markdown/index.md

 	- WalkScore is a data paradise, compiling travel times across various transportation methods to score neighbourhoods in terms of accessibility (their methodology is described in detail [here](https://www.walkscore.com/methodology.shtml)).
 They also having [apartment listings](https://www.walkscore.com/apartments/search/loc?lat=43.667615239322735&lng=-79.38142695770262) with the usual filters as well as transit and WalkScore ratings specific to the site.

 #### Neighbourhoods
 Below is a list of neighbourhoods in which graduate students have recently lived off campus.
-Neighbourhoods are ranked on a 3 \$ system of rent costs.
 Want sortability?
 You can find this information in spreadsheet form [here](alink)

 - **The Beaches**